 A majority of our directors are nominated and appointed by the holders of Class B Ordinary Shares voting exclusively and as a separate class.
 The balance of our directors is elected by the holders of Class A Ordinary Shares and Class B Ordinary Shares voting together as a single class.
-No director is subject to a term of office and each will hold office until the earliest to occur of the following: (a) the director's successor has been elected; (b) the director dies, becomes bankrupt or makes any arrangement or composition with his or her creditors; (c) (i) with respect to any director other than Mr. Tan, a licensed medical practitioner who has evaluated that director gives a written opinion to us stating he or she has become physically or mentally incapable of acting as a director and may remain so for more than three months or (ii) with respect to Mr. Tan, a licensed medical practitioner determines that Mr. Tan has a permanent and total disability so that he is unable to engage in any substantial gainful activity by reason of any medically determinable mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than 12 months; (d) such director resigns his or her office by notice in writing to us; or (e) such director is removed as described in the following paragraph.
+Other than Ms. Ong Chin Yin, no director is subject to a term of office and each will hold office until the earliest to occur of the following: (a) the director's successor has been elected; (b) the director dies, becomes bankrupt or makes any arrangement or composition with his or her creditors; (c) (i) with respect to any director other than Mr. Tan, a licensed medical practitioner who has evaluated that director gives a written opinion to us stating he or she has become physically or mentally incapable of acting as a director and may remain so for more than three months or (ii) with respect to Mr. Tan, a licensed medical practitioner determines that Mr. Tan has a permanent and total disability so that he is unable to engage in any substantial gainful activity by reason of any medically determinable mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than 12 months; (d) such director resigns his or her office by notice in writing to us; or (e) such director is removed as described in the following paragraph.
+Ms. Ong Chin Yin is subject to a term of office from January 31, 2024 to December 31, 2024, subject to renewal.